neacsum/awklib/README.md

 When this is converted to a function call, the function has to return (with an error code indication).
 The simplest solution that preserved most of the original code was to wrap the code in try-catch blocks.

+### Version 2 ###
+After spending more time with this project, I discovered a number of inconveniences.
+A major one was the inability to reuse a compiled AWK script with different input data.
+Another was the lack of any thread safety.
+Version 2 plans to address these issues.

+Also I gave up on any pretense that this is anything but C++ code.
+All memory management is moving to `new/delete` operators going away from `malloc/free`.